MasonMcGrail/MasonMcGrail.github.io/misc/credit_system.md

 ### B.2.
 When you're not paid by the hour

 You may be paid an annual salary and not have an hourly wage.
-In this case, treat the average amount you make divided by your average number of worked hours in a typical week.
+In this case, take the average amount you make divided by your average number of worked hours in a typical week.
 So, if in an average week you work for 40 hours and make $1200, your hourly wage would be $30 an hour.

 Then, because your income is not proportional to how long you worked, neither is your gold.
 You automatically earn a full day's worth of gold at the end of every workday, regardless of how long you worked.